sharduul/chalk/_drafts/2020-11-04-my-journey.md

 got job from 4 companies

 1 year job
+- C#, .Net, SQL

 Highest ratings USA

+- MS in Comp Sci.
-Practical knowledge
+- Practical knowledge
-A lot of projects
+- A lot of projects
-Languages learn in USA

 Internship
 Full-time job

 Earning in dollars

+# 🚀 The Downfall
+- things started to go down
 Shopping travel wake Nation credit card new car
 A lot of explaining expenses

-Finance classes Finance crisis
 Realization
 When broke